neitsa/neitsa.github.io/games/rimworld/preparelanding/readme.md

-PrepareLanding
+﻿PrepareLanding
 ==============

 ![logo](assets/preview.png)

 **PrepareLanding** is a mod for the [RimWorld](https://rimworldgame.com/) game by [Ludeon studios](https://ludeon.com/blog/).
 It allows players to carefully choose their landing site before actually starting their colony.

-Choosing a landing site can be done by applying and using different set of filters, resulting in an unique combination of tiles, which are then highlighted on the world map.
+Choosing a landing site can be done by applying and using different set of filters, resulting in a unique combination of tiles, which are then highlighted on the world map.

 ![tiles blinking](assets/tiles_blink.gif)

-It is also possible to change the actual characteristics of a tile for the following features:
+It is also possible to change the current characteristics of a tile for the following features:
 * Biome
 * Temperature
 * Terrain